sonic-net/SONiC/doc/copp/Preserve_COPP_tables_to_improve_fast-reboot.md

 The following are the high level requirements for preserving CoPP tables contents during reboot.

-1. CoPP Tables shouldn't be cleared from APP DB by DB migrator under the following requriements:
+1. CoPP Tables shouldn't be cleared from APP DB by DB migrator.
-    1. Relevant only for NVIDIA/Mellanox platforms.
-    2. Next (after reboot) image supports for the following mergeConfig changes - for backwards compatibility.
 2. coppmgr mergeConfig logic should be enhanced to:
     1. Ignore setting existing entries.
     2. Overwrite entry when value differs, use value from default init file merged with user configuration.